 In addition, most incubators have features that allow you to turn the eggs regularly, which is essential for proper development.
 An incubator is a worthwhile investment if you’re serious about hatching eggs.
 This article lets you know better which incubator suits your specific needs and has a wide selection of options.

-Best Overall: GCCSJ 16 Eggs Incubator
+#1 Best Overall: GCCSJ 16 Egg Incubator

 When hatching eggs, it’s helpful to see all the egg parts as they turn.
 The clear top on it makes it great for observation.
 It is an excellent option for first-time hatchers or educational purposes.
-This incubator also has induced air control which helps maintain temperature and air circulation.
+This incubator also has induced air flow which helps maintain temperature and air circulation.

 It is crucial to have proper air circulations because even inside the egg, the chick requires oxygen that gets in by the shell.
 This model has an air vent under each corner of the base.
 The incubator also has automatic turning with auto stop, preventing the eggs from turning three days before they hatch.
 This is ideal for chickens, ducks, and pheasants.

 The capacity is 22 chicken eggs, 12 to 18 duck eggs, or 22 to 24 pheasant eggs.
 Reviews confirmed that it works great for chicken eggs but not for turkey.
 It has an external water pot that allows you to add water to maintain humidity.
 Adding water from the outside means the temperature is kept inside the incubator because you won’t have to remove the lid.
 If you live in dry areas, you would have to lift most incubator lids to add water, letting the warmth escape and decreasing your hatch success rate.

 Unfortunately, some customers reported that they had a low hatching rate with this incubator.

 Pros and Cons of the Manna Pro Harris Farms Nurture Right Incubator